-2.3.
+2.4.
 Switching TCP/IP Stacks

-With the introduction of VSI TCP/IP, we anticipate that you may want to evaluate this new TCP/IP stack and compare it to TCP/IP Services, or other installed stack.
-To that end, VSI provides a command procedure SYS \$MANAGER: IP\$SET_STACK that allows you to switch between TCP/IP Services, VSI TCP/IP, or MultiNet without having to modify your system startup procedure each time.
-It does not install or remove any product on your system.
+With the introduction of VSI TCP/IP, you may want to evaluate this new TCP/IP stack and compare it to TCP/IP Services, or another installed stack.
+To that end, VSI has provided a command procedure called SYS\$MANAGER:IP\$SET\STACK which allows you to switch between TCP/IP Services, VSI TCP/IP, MultiNet, or any others without having to modify your system startup procedure each time.
+IP\$SET\STACK does not install or remove any products on your system.
+This procedure requires a system reboot for the changes to take effect.

-Both stacks can be installed on the system, although you can only run one at a time.
+Multiple stacks can be installed on the system, although you can only run one at a time.